betsysavage/surfs_up/README.md

 # Surfs Up Analysis

 ## Overview of the statistical analysis:
 The purpose of this analysis is to provide potential investors of a Hawaii-based "surf-and-shake" shop with additional information about weather trends that could impact the popularity of the business throughout the year.
+The ultimate goal of this analysis is to determine whether a shop would be sustainable year-round.

 ## Results:
 The table below displays the summary statistics of the observed temperatures for the month of June: